-LAW E548-2 Legal Aid Clinic 2 units LAW E548-3 Legal Aid Clinic 3 units advice under the supervision of an attorney, draft simple pleadings and direct clients to legal and non-legal resources.
+This class provides students with real life client counseling opportunities and exposure to a variety of poverty law topics.
+Dependent upon the number of hours the student commits to the clinic and the availability of attorneys to supervise, students will be allowed to interact with clients, provide legal advice under the supervision of an attorney, draft simple pleadings and direct clients to legal and non-legal resources.
 Students may work in the areas of Unlawful Detainers, Restraining Orders, Elder Abuse, and Guardianships.
 Students will draft legal documents and correspondence under the supervision of a practicing attorney.
 Some students may gain the opportunity to attend court hearings.
 Prerequisite(s): Completion of first-year coursework and Good Academic Standing.